mysticmode/sorcia/README.md

 ### license information
 Sorcia has a dual license, a commercial one suitable for closed source projects and an AGPL license that can be used in open source softwares.

+You can make a private repository in Sorcia.
+But if the source code that your are developing and publishing is a propreitary one, you must buy a commercial license.

 Depending on your needs, you must choose one of them and follow its policies.
 A detail of the policies and agreements for each license type are available in the LICENSE.COMMERCIAL and LICENSE.AGPL files.

 When you purchase a license, you will get rid of the footer mentioning about Sorcia and instead you could be able to add a custom footer in the meta section.